-Medieval artistic convention makes it clear that Christ was imagined as raising the dead to eternal life by the same gesture that was used to create Adam and stand him on his feet (Figure 3).
+Medieval artistic convention makes it clear that Christ was imagined as raising the dead to eternal life by the same gesture that was used to create Adam and stand him on his feet.
 Likewise, we note the Old Testament literary formula that nearly always follows descriptions of miraculous revivals of the dead with the observation that they "stood up upon their feet."

 More generally, in Christian iconography this gesture is used in scenes representing a transition from one state or place to another.
-For example, a depiction at the Church of San Marco in Venice shows God taking Adam by the wrist to bring him through the door of Paradise and to introduce him into the Garden of Eden.
-Another Christian scene shows God taking Adam by the wrist as he and Eve receive the commandment not to partake of the Tree of Knowledge.
-Likewise, scripture and pseudepigrapha describe how prophets such as Enoch, Scripture and pseudepigrapha describe how prophets such as Enoch, Daniel, Daniel, and John are grasped by the hand of an angel and raised to a standing position in key moments of their heavenly visions.
+For example, a depiction at the Church of San Marco in Venice shows God taking Adam by the wrist to bring him through the door of Paradise and to introduce him into the Garden of Eden.27 Another Christian scene shows God taking Adam by the wrist as he and Eve receive the commandment not to partake of the Tree of Knowledge.28 Likewise, ancient texts describe how prophets such as Enoch,29 Abraham,30 Daniel,31 and John32 are grasped by the hand of an angel in key moments of their heavenly visions.33

 It is by being raised by the hand to the upright position that we are made ready to hear the word of the Lord.
-It is no mere coincidence that before heavenly messengers can perform their errands to Ezekiel, Daniel, Paul, Alma the Younger, and Nephi they must first command these seers to stand on their feet.
-As biblical scholar Robert Hayward has said: "You stand in the temple, you stand before the Lord, you pray standing up - you can't approach God on all fours like an animal.
+It is no mere coincidence that before heavenly messengers can perform their errands to Ezekiel, 34 Daniel, 35 Paul, 36 and Alma the Younger, 37 they must first command these seers to stand on their feet.
+38 As biblical scholar Robert Hayward has said: "You stand in the temple, 39 you stand before the Lord, 40 you pray standing up 41-you can't approach God on all fours like an animal.
 If you can stand, you can serve God in His temple."
-If you are stained with sin, you cannot stand in His presence.
+42 If you are stained with sin, you cannot stand in His presence.
+43